BEST NARRATIVE FEATURE

 by Laras Reinstar

 Writer: Randa Peters

 To the 23-year-old kickboxer Kim everything revolves around a strong exterior.
 As a matter of fact, she spends her days at a boxing gym with her trainer Tarik.
 She eventually meets the attractive security guard Mo, who confronts her with her inability to be vulnerable.

 A year in the life of 9-year-old Janibek, living with his family in Mongolia’s Altai Mountains.
 His father will bring him on the toughest journey in a nomad’s life: the winter migration.
 When the film crew arrives, they discover that a hard winter (“zhut”) blocks the Altai passes, thus threatening to wipe out the family’s only possession: their animals.

 Briony Plant, Zahara O’Brian

 The poetic film offers alternative relational value systems to those that are driven by financial imperatives.
-Ancestral memory, and folk traditions are evoked to create a film that speaks of change, migration, imported technologies and the precariousness of raising sea levels.
+Also, Ancestral memory and folk traditions are evoked to create a film that speaks of change, migration, imported technologies as well as the precariousness of raising sea levels.

 by Jacky De Groen

 Sailors kill time under a blistering sun, while awaiting a sign of their prey.
 In the meantime, a young mind turns inwards as it traces the wood grain.
 After bloodshed, a strong arm offers a moment of shelter.
 A boy gets his first tattoo, on the threshold of an initiation.
 As we fluctuate between the underwater and the above, boundaries become slippery.